9 Ways to Encourage Language Development in Your Kids

 9. Make sure to present plenty of activities to your children that stimulate language development.
 We do language experience sheets at Little Sprouts.

 I have a photo of each child doing something at daycare.
-I glue the photo to a blank sheet of paper and bring the child to the table.
-I ask the child to tell me a story about the picture and I write down exactly what they say how they say it.
+Then, I glue the photo to a blank sheet of paper and bring the child to the table.
+Next, I ask the child to tell me a story about the picture and I write down exactly what they say how they say it.

 I give the kids as much eye contact as possible while I’m writing and I smile at them and encourage them with positive reinforcement.
 They love telling me their stories.
-I hang these on the wall at daycare until a month or two later when we make a new one so the kids can look at them and remember back about the story we wrote together.
+We hang these on the wall at daycare until a month or two later when we make a new one so the kids can look at them and remember back about the story we wrote together.

 I give each mom a notebook at mom’s night out to keep the sheets in so she can look back and see how her child’s language has progressed over time.
 They are one of the most treasured things the families have commented on from daycare.

-Another activity we do is use the Clifford my big world books to read together each day.
+Another activity we do is use Clifford my big world books to read together each day.
 The sets come from Scholastic classroom magazines and have a large book and a set of small books that are the same.

 We tape the large book to the wall and the kids get out the small books daily at story time.
 We read the book together out loud with them repeating what I read as I point to the words.
 Hopefully, by the time we have been reading them for two weeks, the kids can tell what the books say.
 This is a great pre-reading practice activity as well as a great self-esteem builder.
 To check out how to get your classroom magazines, click here.

 Describing what you are doing or toys or materials children are playing with is a great way to increase language throughout the day.
 Make the most of mealtimes for pleasant conversations.
 We have the BEST discussions during meals at Little Sprouts.
 All kinds of things come up, even some parents would rather didn’t.

 Speech therapy for children